One Health: It’s for All of Us

 The link between human and animal health can be seen with bovine tuberculosis (TB) and brucellosis.
 Both are zoonotic diseases, meaning they can spread from animals to people.
 Bovine TB is a bacterial disease most commonly found in cattle and other animals such as bison, elk, and deer.
 Brucellosis is another bacterial disease seen in livestock such as cattle, goats, and sheep, wild animals such as bison and elk, and other animals.
 People can become infected with both bovine TB and brucellosis by consuming contaminated, unpasteurized (raw) milk or dairy products and through direct contact with infected live animals or carcasses.

 In the U.S., it was once common for cattle to spread bovine TB and brucellosis to people.
 But efforts to eliminate both diseases in cattle and routine pasteurization of cow’s milk have led to a dramatic decline in the number of human cases.
-In the early 1900s, about 20 percent of TB cases in people were caused by bovine TB.2 Today, that number is less than 2 percent in the U.S.3 From 1930 to 1941, about 29,600 cases of brucellosis in people were reported in the U.S.4 In 2020, the number of reported human cases in the U.S. was only 89.5
+In the early 1900s, about 20 percent of TB cases in people were caused by bovine TB.2 Today, that number is less than 2 percent in the U.S.3 From 1930 to 1941, about 29,600 cases of brucellosis in people were reported in the U.S.4 Today, human brucellosis is rare in the U.S., with only 80 to 120 cases reported each year, and in most of these cases, the person was exposed abroad.5

 Initially, One Health efforts concentrated on preventing the spread of diseases from farm animals and wild animals to people.
 But more recently, One Health has begun to incorporate companion animals into its framework.
 The World Small Animal Veterinary Association's One Health committee works to ensure that small companion animals are included in the global One Health agenda.